MstowskaSandra/ExcursionsApp/README.md

 ## 🛠️Tech Stack
 - JavaScript (ES6 modules, Fetch API)
 - CSS for styling and responsive design
-- JSON server (or similar) to mock the backend API using `excursions.json`
+- JSON server to mock the backend API using `excursions.json`
 - HTML5 semantic elements

 ## ✨  What I Learned